ErwinaChmiel/clinic-appointment-system-uml-ba-case/README.md

 ### Assumptions

 - The system supports both patients and reception staff.
-- Online payment is optional and depends on whether prepayment is required for a given appointment.
+- Online payment is a mandatory step in the appointment booking process.
 - Payment processing is handled by an external payment gateway.
 - Notifications are delivered through an external e-mail/SMS service.
 - Appointment slots are temporarily held during the payment process.